Chris-Delcuse/TI-Basic_OS-v3.10/CODE_OF_CONDUCT.md

 I do not plan any release as a finished product.

-In return, I expect you to respect the the tee-time ☕️
+In return, I expect you to respect the tee-time ☕️